ezEngine/docs-src/pages/docs/animation/skeletal-animation/animation-controller/anim-nodes-pose-generation.md

 * `Norm Pos`: If connected, overrides the `Norm Pos` property.

 * `Abs Pos`: If connected, overrides the `Norm Pos` value with an absolute playback position, which means you can pass in the actual time value where to sample a clip.
 Note that you could use this for proper playback of a clip, but it lacks features such as getting informed when the clip finishes, [animation events](../animation-events.md) and so on.
-Prefer to use a [Sample Clip node (TODO)](anim-nodes-sample-clip.md) instead.
+Prefer to use a [Sample Clip node](anim-nodes-sample-clip.md) instead.

 ### Output Pins